zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ![The Airtable API documentation for a base, with the Airtable Base ID and a toggle for showing your Airtable API key highlighted](./api-details.png)

 Further down the page, you'll begin to see example requests, showing you how to authenticate with the Airtable API externally, by providing an `Authorization` header in the format `Bearer $API_KEY`.
-The key after `Bearer` is your Airtable API key—make sure to keep it a secret!
+The key after `Bearer` is your Airtable API key—make sure to keep this private, and do not share your API key publicly.

 ![An example request in Airtable's API documentation, with the Airtable API key highlighted](./api-key.png)